evnbr/bindery/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
-about: Suggest an idea for this project
+about: Does bindery not support a feature for the book you're making?
+Have an idea to make bindery's API easier to use?
+Suggest an idea for this project.
 title: ''
 labels: ''
 assignees: ''